nodejs/next-10/CONSTITUENCIES.md

 ## Context

-Having a clear idea of who are our constituencies will help us prioritize decisions as well as which features orchanges should be included in the project.
+Having a clear idea of who are our constituencies will help us prioritize decisions as well as which features or changes should be included in the project.

 ## List of constituencies